 The most compelling next-generation customer value propositions are built on the combination of data from disparate sources: connected vehicles; telematics units; fuel cards; forecourt software; mobile phones and employee corporate cards.
 Yet progress in engineering these enhanced offers has been slow – despite market demand and blatant logic.

 With businesses looking for new, low cost-to-serve ways to generate customer value, the sharing and integration of data through new platforms and emerging alliances will radically transform both offers and channels.
-“Our data belongs to us” will become deeply unfashionable.
+Data belongs to customers first, and merchants second: demand for convenient, integrated solutions will overcome narrow protectionism.

 - The fuel, fleet and mobility “Superstore”: the most fertile investment environment in decades